NatLee/django-project-template/README.md

 # Django Backend Template

-This is a template that can be used creating a Django project.
+This is a Django backend template.
+It includes some useful features and tools.

 ## Requirements